 GENRE: Contemporary romance

-PUBLICATION DATE: March 1, 2022
+PUB DATE: March 1, 2022

 Reeling us back into the cozy fishing town of Westport, Tessa Bailey weaves an emotional story about friendship, love, and believing in those you care about, especially when they don’t believe in themselves.

 King crab fisherman Fox Thornton has a reputation as a sexy, carefree flirt.
 Everyone knows he’s a guaranteed good time—in bed and out—and that’s exactly how he prefers it.
 Until he meets Hannah Bellinger.
-She’s immune to his charm and looks, but she seems to enjoy his…personality?
+She’s immune to his charm and looks, but she seems to enjoy his….personality?
 And wants to be friends?
 Bizarre.
 But he likes her too much to risk a fling, so platonic pals it is.

 Armed with a few tips from Westport’s resident Casanova, Hannah sets out to catch her coworker’s eye…yet the more time she spends with Fox, the more she wants him instead.
 As the line between friendship and flirtation begins to blur, Hannah can’t deny she loves everything about Fox, but she refuses to be another notch on his bedpost.

 Living with his best friend should have been easy.
 Except now she’s walking around in a towel, sleeping right across the hall, and Fox is fantasizing about waking up next to her for the rest of his life and…and…man overboard!
 He’s fallen for her, hook, line, and sinker.
 Helping her flirt with another guy is pure torture, but maybe if Fox can tackle his inner demons and show Hannah he’s all in, she’ll choose him instead?

 Fox and Hannah have a pure and genuine friendship built on mutual support, loyalty, and love for music.
 They gave each other the confidence to break out of the roles they were placed in.

 Eventually, Fox accepted these low expectations as his truth.
 But then comes Hannah.
 Through a wholesome friendship, she slowly chips away at his walls to prove he’s worthy of being more than just someone’s “good time.”
 But what if what she finds isn’t enough to make her stay?

 Fox’s character development is remarkable, realistic, and genuine.
 My heart ached for how everyone perceived him and his struggle to combat the societal pressures to maintain a particular reputation and image.

 Despite being used to playing the second fiddle to her older sister, Hannah is a force all on her own.
 She’s kind, loyal and stands up for the people she loves.
 Music runs in her blood, and I really enjoyed learning about it through her eyes.

 It is a slow burn but not so slow that you will get bored.
 As they teetered on the line between friendship and love, the gradual build-up of tension between them kept me engaged and rooting for them to finally give in to their feelings.
-And it was completely worth it when they did.

 Their conflict resolution had me pumping my fists in the air with how Hannah handled it, making her one of my favorite female MCs.